Open MRI

 How It Works

-Like a closed MRI machine, an open MRI creates detailed images using magnets and radio waves.
+Like a traditional MRI machine, an open MRI creates detailed images using magnets and radio waves.
 The difference between the two is their design.
-Open MRIs solve the “enclosed” feeling of closed MRI machines by leaving open space on the sides and/or front of the machine.
-With some open MRI machines, magnets are placed above and below you with open space on the sides.
+Open MRIs solve the “enclosed” feeling of traditional MRI machines by leaving open space on the sides and/or front of the machine.
+With some open MRI machines, magnets are placed above and below you, with open space on the sides.
 With others, you’ll sit, stand, or lie down with magnets on either side of you, giving you an unobstructed view forward.
-At American Health Imaging, we offer a variety of different open MRI machines.
-Our San Antonio, Texas; Georgia; Birmingham, Alabama; and West Columbia, South Carolina locations offer open MRI machines that are multi-position (sitting, standing, bending, and lying down).
-In Beaumont, Texas, our open MRI machine is open on all sides and allows patients to lie down comfortably during their scan.

 Find an American Health Imaging center offering Open MRI appointments near you!